Layne is interested in energy work and exploring the often unexplainable.

-Dreaming that you are falling can be quite scary—you may wake up right before you slip off an edge or right before you hit the ground.
+Dreaming that you are falling can be quite scary.
+You may wake up right before you slip off a cliff edge or right before you hit the ground.
 Despite how alarming this type of scenario can be, it is actually one of the most commonly reported themes in dream interpretation.

 It's also time that we debunk a common myth: If you don't wake up before you hit the ground, you will die.
 This is simply not true.
 If this is a reoccurring dream for you, then it is important to analyze your waking life to make sure you are managing your stress and anxiety properly.